Jmetrics86/tweet-analyser/examples/#PrepareToTry/README.md

 We previously saw in the @PrepareToTry analysis that the top Hashtag was #PrepareToTry, so lets have a look at that.
-When searching for hashtags we are limited to receiving tweets from only the last 7 days due to Twitter's API, so that does give us a smaller scope of results to anaylse.
+When searching for hashtags we are limited to receiving tweets from only the last 7 days due to Twitter's API, so that does give us a smaller scope of results to analyse.

 ## Tweet Analysis